mjosaarinen/pqcbench/README.md

 This initial release covers 112 variants of 34 (depending on how you count) different KEMs.
 It is my intention to expand the coverage to Public Key Encryption and Signature algorithms soon.
+Some variants are left out just because they take too long to run (notably Post-Quantum RSA).

 Performance testing is useful an useful feature, but not the primary function of this testing suite.
 The idea is to enable researchers to perform automated testing of other properties across *all* candidates with reasonable ease.
 Properties such as time variance, statistical properties of ciphertext, decryption failure rate, and non-malleability of ciphertext are of particular interest.
-The current version tests just running time.
+Currently provided scripts just benchmark the candidates, but this is easily modifiable.

 I did similar work on the CAESAR AEAD candidates, published in [The BRUTUS Automatic Cryptanalytic Framework](http://dx.doi.org/10.1007/s13389-015-0114-1) (J. Cryptographic Engineering, Vol. 6, No. 1, pp 75-82.
 Springer 2016.)